smit4786/Unemployment-application/README.md

 - **Weekly Requests**: Guided workflow for certifying weekly eligibility and earnings.
 - **Job Search Integration**: Built-in tool to find and apply for jobs via LinkedIn (Mock Service).
 - **Admin Interface**: `/admin` portal for caseworkers to review and approve applications.
+- **Mobile Friendly**: Fully responsive design with a touch-friendly navigation drawer.

 ## Tech Stack